mobxjs/mobx/.changeset/mobx-7-react-10.md

 Release MobX 7 and mobx-react 10.

-MobX 7 and mobx-react 10 are coordinated major releases.
 Bundle sizes are down: ESM prod 17.02 KiB gzip -> 14.90 KiB gzip; a minimal tree-shaken example is 12.63 KiB gzip now.

 They remove long-deprecated compatibility paths and make `mobx-react` the single React binding package for MobX 7.